leanstacks/spring-boot-fundamentals/README.md

 The branch named `executable` contains the source code illustrated in the episode [Installing a Spring Boot Application on a Server - Part One](https://youtu.be/eCalW4OBpV8?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### resttemplate

+The branch named `resttemplate` contains the source code illustrated in the episode [Using RestTemplate and Spring Boot to Integrate with REST Services]().

 ## Languages